tdanyluk/CarND-Advanced-Lane-Lines/README.md

 Here's a [link to my video result](./project_video_out.mp4)

+And also to the [challenge video result](./challenge_video_out.mp4)

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+First I faced a problem: I did not optimize the thresholding on hard enough examples and I later discovered that my (previous) method was not good enough on some frames of the project video.

-It might fail in very bright conditions, or when looking out of a tunnel, because the roud could all seem white.
+It might fail in very bright weather conditions, or when looking out of a tunnel, because the roud could all seem white.
 More robust thresholding would be needed.

-It might fail
+It might fail when there are very sharp bends, because the window based lane line finder might not find the next lane line segment if it is at a very different place than the current.
+It would have to move the window more horizontally.
+I think that the convolution based sliding window search would handle it.